-Provides \$9.809 billion, which is \$1.390 billion above FY23 and \$1.477 billion above the request.
+Provides \$9.799 billion, which is \$1.380 billion above FY23 and \$1.467 billion above the request.

-- \$3.550 billion for Custody Operations, including an increase of \$1.235 billion above the request to detain an average daily population of 41,500, which is an increase of 7,500 above the FY23 level and 16,500 above the requested level.
+- \$3.520 billion for Custody Operations, including an increase of \$1.205 billion above the request to detain an average daily population of 41,000, which is an increase of 7,000 above the FY23 level and 16,000 above the requested level.
 This funding is critical to deter skyrocketing levels of illicit migration and to support additional interior enforcement actions for all removable aliens. - \$654.8 million for Transportation and Removal Operations, including \$225 million above the request to support additional transportation for increased detention and removals, which have dramatically decreased under the Biden Administration. - \$186 million for Fugitive Operations, including \$25 million above the request for additional Mobile Criminal Alien Teams and Special Response Teams to conduct increased high-stakes interior enforcement actions. - \$40.9 million for pay restoration for 277 Detention and Removal Officer and support personnel positions within Custody Operations, the Criminal Apprehension Program, and Fugitive Operations. - \$2.526 billion for Homeland Security Investigations, including \$50.6 million for pay restoration for 322 Criminal Investigator and support personnel positions to increase investigative efforts across human trafficking, child exploitation, and drug smuggling mission areas. - \$35.4 million for enhanced capabilities for the analytic repository platform that captures data needed to disrupt and dismantle transnational criminal organizations within Homeland Security Investigations.

-- Prohibits reducing participation in or substantively diminishing the 287(g) program, which allows state and local law enforcement to assist ICE in enforcing immigration law. - Prohibits any Biden-era prosecutorial discretion policies for enforcement actions. - Prohibits transportation of aliens into the interior of the United States for purposes other than enforcement, with an exception for unaccompanied alien children. - Prohibits funding or facilitating abortions for ICE detainees, with limited exceptions. - Prohibits administering hormone therapy medication or performing/facilitating any surgery for purposes of gender-affirming care for ICE detainees. - Prioritizes funding for detention beds and ensures all aliens on the non-detained docket are monitored with mandatory GPS technology throughout the duration of their entire immigration proceeding.
+- Prohibits reducing participation in or substantively diminishing the 287(g) program, which allows state and local law enforcement to assist ICE in enforcing immigration law. - Prohibits any Biden-era prosecutorial discretion policies for enforcement actions. - Prohibits transportation of aliens into the interior of the United States for purposes other than enforcement, with an exception for unaccompanied alien children. - Prohibits funding or facilitating abortions for ICE detainees, with limited exceptions. - Prohibits administering hormone therapy medication or performing/facilitating any surgery for purposes of gender-affirming care for ICE detainees. - Prohibits funding for Alternatives to Detention unless the Secretary determines, on a case-bycase basis, that the alien is not subject to detention or certifies in writing to the Speaker of the House of Representatives and the President Pro Tempore of the Senate that there is insufficient detention capacity.